carpentries/instructor-training/_episodes/03-expertise.md

 > This discussion should take about 5 minutes.
 {: .challenge}

+Another potential challenge for experts who teach is what is called *expert blind spot*.
 Experts are frequently so familiar with their subject that they can no longer imagine what it's like to *not* see the world that way.
-This is called *expert blind spot* and can lead to what's known as the *expertise-reversal effect* - experts are often less good at teaching a subject to novices than people with less expertise who still remember what it's like to have to learn the things.
+This is called expert blind spot and can lead to what's known as the *expertise-reversal effect* - experts are often less good at teaching a subject to novices than people with less expertise who still remember what it's like to have to learn the things.
 This effect can be overcome with training,